rootCircle/blog/docs/project/bgit.md

 A setting designed for the global file will not work in the local file, and vice versa.
 Because of this strict separation, one file cannot override the other; they simply manage completely different sets of options.
 This design prevents confusion and makes a project's behavior explicit and predictable.

-This two-level system gives you the best of both worlds: a zero-config experience by default, with the option to set powerful rules for yourself for your team.
+This two-level system gives you the best of both worlds: a zero-config experience by default, with the option to set powerful rules for yourself or your team.

 ## The `bgit` Hook System

 If you've used Git for a while, you might know about its hook system, scripts that run at certain points in the workflow.
 It's a great idea, but with a major flaw: the hooks live in your local `.git/hooks` directory.
 They aren't version controlled, so you can't share them with your team, making consistent automation a challenge.

-With bgit, hooks are verion controlled.
-While `bgit` doesn't support standard Git hooks completely yet, it has its own powerful event-driven system called `hook_executor`.
+With `bgit`, hooks are version controlled.
+While `bgit` doesn't yet fully support standard Git hooks, it has its own powerful event-driven system called `hook_executor`.

 The `bgit` hook system is much more versatile than standard Git's, covering events across the entire development lifecycle.
 You can automate tasks for almost any action, from the moment you clone a repository to when you pop a stash, and everything in between.

-The system is also far more versatile than Git's, letting you automate everything from cloning a repo to popping a stash.
 Just add an executable script—be it shell, PowerShell, or a `.exe`—to the `.bgit/hooks/` directory, following a simple `[pre|post]_[event_name]` pattern.

 This is powerful, but one hook, in particular, changes the game: `post_git_clone`.